Explicit Solutions in Isotropic Planar Elastostatics: Abstract

 \section{Abstract}

 Addressing the intricate challenges in plane elasticity, especially with non-vanishing traction and complex geometries, requires innovative methods.
-This paper offers a novel approach, drawing inspiration from the Neumann problem for the inhomogeneous Cauchy-Riemann problem.
-Our method caters to domains that are conformally equivalent to a unit disk or annulus and emphasizes deriving explicit solutions for the displacement field rather than the stress tensor, differentiating it from most traditional methods.
-We explore solutions for specific traditional cases to demonstrate its efficacy, such as a cardioid domain, a ring domain with a shifted hole, and a gear-like structure.
-This work augments the existing toolbox for researchers and practitioners addressing isotropic planar elastostatics challenges, presenting a unified and flexible approach.
+This paper offers a novel approach, drawing inspiration from the Neumann problem for the inhomogeneous Cauchy-Riemann equations.
+Our method applies to domains conformally equivalent to a unit disk or an annulus, focusing on deriving explicit solutions for the displacement field rather than the stress tensor, which distinguishes it from most traditional approaches.
+We explore solutions for specific classical cases to demonstrate its efficacy, such as a cardioid domain, a ring domain with a shifted hole, and a gear-like structure.
+This work enhances the toolkit for researchers and practitioners tackling isotropic planar elastostatic challenges with a unified and flexible approach.